 Kashagan has so far cost \$50 billion and run a decade behind schedule.
 High pressure sour oil and gas from the field, 4.2 km below the sea bed of the Caspian Sea, began pumping in late 2013, but was suspended almost immediately due to leaks of sour gas.
-Reserves at Kashagan are estimated at 38 billion barrels of oil. with 10 billion barrels being recoverable. as well as over 1 trillion cubic meters of associated sour gas.
+Reserves at Kashagan are estimated at 38 billion barrels of oil, with 10 billion barrels being recoverable, as well as over 1 trillion cubic meters of associated sour gas.

-Funding arranged for modernisation of Paylodar refinery
+Funding arranged for modernisation of Pavlodar refinery

-Funding is now in place for the \$5 billion modernisation of the Pavlodar oil refinerv in Kazakhstan.
-Most of this will be provided via a club loan from Japanese banks, and \$1.2 billion will be provided in a 10-year loan from the Development Bank of Kazakhstan, Refinery operator KazMunaiGas says that the project will bring the refinery's output up to Euro-4 or Euro-5 standards, as well as increasing processing capacity from 5 million t/a of oil to 7 million t/a.
-The refinery, in the northwest of Kazakhstan close to the Russian border, mainly processes western Siberian oil kero hydrotreater, diesel hydrotreater unit, naphta hydrotreater, vacuum gas oil unit, catalytic cracking unit, catalytic reforming unit, as well as utilities and off-sites - and construction of several new installations. including an isomerisation unit, sulphur recovery unit, sour water stripper, amine regeneration unit, and diesel hydrotreating and dewaxing units.
-Sulphur output is expected to reach 440 t/d.
+Funding is now in place for the \$5 billion modernisation of the Paylodar oil refinery in Kazakhstan.
+Most of this will be provided via a club loan from Japanese banks, and \$1.2 billion will be provided in a 10-year loan from the Development Bank of Kazakhstan.
+Refinery operator KazMunaiGas says that the project will bring the refinery's output up to Euro-4 or Euro-5 standards, as well as increasing processing capacity from 5 million t/a of oil to 7 million t/a.
+The refinery, in the northwest of Kazakhstan close to the Russian border, mainly processes western Siberian oil.

 The modernisation project is led by Rominserv, a subsidiary of Romania's Rompetrol Group, which is itself owned by KazMunaiGas.
 On-site works began in 2014 and are scheduled to be completed in 2017.
-According to Rompetrol, the modernisation project involves upgrading ten
+According to Rompetrol, the modernisation project involves upgrading ten of the plant's existing units - the crude distillation unit, vacuum distillation unit, kero hydrotreater, diesel hydrotreater unit, naphta hydrotreater, vacuum gas oil unit, catalytic cracking unit, catalytic reforming unit, as well as utilities and off-sites - and construction of several new installations. including an isomerisation unit, sulphur recovery unit, sour water stripper, amine regeneration unit, and diesel hydrotreating and dewaxing units.
+Sulphur output is expected to reach 440 t/d.